 The definitions in this section apply throughout this chapter unless the context clearly requires otherwise.
 (1) "Brand" means a name, symbol, word, or mark that identifies a product, rather than its components, and attributes the product to the owner of the brand as the producer.

-(2) "Collection" or "collect" means, except for persons involved in mail-back programs: (a) The activity of accumulating any amount of mercury-containing lights at a location other than the location where the lights are used by covered entities, and includes curbside collection activities, household hazardous waste facilities, and other registered drop-off locations; and (b) The activity of transporting mercury-containing lights in the state, where the transporter is not a generator of unwanted mercury-containing lights, to a location for purposes of accumulation.
+(2) "Collection" or "collect" means, except for persons involved in mail-back programs: (a) The activity of picking up any amount of mercury-containing lights at a location other than the location where the lights are used by covered entities, and includes curbside collection activities, household hazardous waste facilities, and other registered drop-off locations; and (b) The activity of transporting mercury-containing lights in the state, where the transporter is not a generator of unwanted mercury-containing lights, to a location for purposes of accumulation.

-(3) "Covered entities" means: (a) A single-family or a multifamily household generator and personsthat deliver no more than fifteen mercury-containing lights to registered collectors for a product stewardship program during a ninety-day period; and (b) A single-family or a multifamily household generator and persons that utilize a registered residential curbside collection program or a mail-back program for collection of mercury-containing lights and that discards no more than fifteen mercury-containing lights into those programs during a ninety-day period.
+(3) "Covered entities" means: (a) A household generator or other person who purchases mercury-containing lights at retail andthat deliver no more than ten mercury-containing lights to registered collectors for a product stewardship program on any given day; and (b) A household generator or other person who purchases mercury-containing lights at retail and that utilizes a registered residential curbside collection program or a mail-back program for collection of mercury-containing lights and that discards no more than ten mercury-containing lights into those programs on any given day.
 (4) "Department" means the department of ecology.
+(5) “Environmental handling charge” means the charge approved by the department to be applied to each mercury-containing light sold in or into the state of Washington for sale at retail in Washington to cover all administrative and operational costs associated with the product stewardship program, including the fee for the department’s administration and enforcement.

 (5) "Final disposition" means the point beyond which no further processing takes place and materials from mercury-containing lights have been transformed for direct use as a feedstock in producing new products, or disposed of or managed in permitted facilities.
 (6) "Hazardous substances" or "hazardous materials" means those substances or materials identified by rules adopted under chapter 70.105 RCW.
 (7) "Mail-back program" means the use of a prepaid postage container with mercury vapor barrier packaging that is used for the collection and recycling of mercury-containing lights from covered entities as part of a product stewardship program and is transported by the United States postal service or a common carrier.
 (8) "Mercury-containing lights" means lamps, bulbs, tubes, or other devices that contain mercury and provide functional illumination in homes, businesses, and outdoor stationary fixtures.
 (9) "Mercury vapor barrier packaging" means sealable containers that are specifically designed for the storage, handling, and transport of mercury-containing lights in order to prevent the escape of mercury into the environment by volatilization or any other means, and that meet the requirements for transporting by the United States postal service or a common carrier.
 (10) "Orphan product" means a mercury-containing light that lacks a producer's brand, or for which the producer is no longer in business and has no successor in interest, or that bears a brand for which the department cannot identify an owner.
 (11) "Person" means a sole proprietorship, partnership, corporation, nonprofit corporation or organization, limited liability company, firm, association, cooperative, or other legal entity located within or outside Washington state.
 (12) "Processing" means recovering materials from unwanted products for use as feedstock in new products.
 Processing must occur at permitted facilities.